The executive committee meet monthly. If you would like to contact us or raise a concern please contact us.

 I have a background in finance and became treasurer starting from the 2022 season.
 I look forward to supporting the committee and being involved in building on some of the great work that has happened in recent years to grow the club, invest in facilities, and provide the best member experience possible for everyone in the community.

 Facilities manager – Mark Keane

-s will be my tenth year being involved with Bardon Latrobe Football Club and in that time there has been significant improvements to the facilities at the club.
+This will be my 11th year being involved with Bardon Latrobe Football Club and in that time there has been significant improvements to the facilities at the club.
 I endeavour to continue the progress that has been made in supporting football at Bowman Park.

 There is always room on the mowing roster if anyone is keen to get involved with the team.

 Having retired from the President’s role in 2020 – I continue to enjoy contributing to the committee as the Registrar.
 I’m here to help our members & players register at the club and ensure the fees are equitable and fair.

 I’m also heavily involved with maintaining and improving the facilities and you’ll see me at the club mowing and repairing goals.